Email FacebookTwitterMenu burgerClose thin

 Share

-Whether your dream is taking early retirement or working through your eighties, you should know why your retirement age matters.
-Choosing when to retire is one of the biggest financial decisions you’ll make for the rest of your life and it could be considered right up there with buying a home.
-If you retire too early then you risk outliving your retirement savings.
-If you wait too long to retire and you might be robbing yourself of hard-earned leisure time.
+Whether your dream is to retire early or work through your eighties, there are a few reasons why your retirement age matters.
+Deciding when to retire is one of the biggest financial decisions you will make for the rest of your life, right up there with buying a home.
+If you retire too early, you risk outliving your retirement savings.
+If you wait too long to retire, you might rob yourself of hard-earned leisure time.
 If you’re worried about choosing the right age, consider working with a financial advisor who can map out your retirement path with you.

 Retiring Early, By Choice or Necessity

-One benchmark many people use is the Social Security retirement age.
-Social Security benefits are available as early as age 62, but they’ll be reduced for anyone who claims between age 62 and their Full Retirement Age (FRA).
+When determining the right retirement age, many people use their Social Security retirement age as a benchmark.
+Social Security benefits are available as early as age 62, but they will be reduced if you claim between age 62 and your Full Retirement Age (FRA).
 Your FRA is between 65 and 67, depending on when you were born.
-For every year between your FRA and age 70 that you wait to claim benefits, you’ll get a bump in benefits as a thank-you from the Social Security Administration.
+For every year between your FRA and age 70 that you delay benefits, you will receive an increase in benefits as a thank-you from the Social Security Administration.

 Another important factor to consider is Medicare, which kicks in at age 65.
-With healthcare costs climbing, health insurance coverage and the money to supplement it should be on the radar of every soon-to-be-retiree.
-If you currently have health insurance through your employer and you plan to retire before age 65 you’ll need to budget for health insurance to bridge the gap.
+With healthcare costs climbing, health insurance coverage is a crucial consideration for everyone approaching retirement.
+If you currently have health insurance through your employer but plan to retire before age 65, you will need to budget for health insurance to bridge the gap.

-While a calculator can tell you whether you can afford to retire it can’t tell you your ideal retirement age.
-That ideal retirement age will be based on your savings, your health, your feelings about working, the benefits that are available to you through your employer and your access to healthcare.
-Someone who has healthcare through his or her spouse is more likely to be able to retire before reaching the Medicare eligibility age, for example.
+While a retirement calculator can help you determine whether you can afford to retire, it stops short of declaring your ideal retirement age.
+This will depend on a combination of factors, such as your total savings, health, employer benefits, access to healthcare and overall feelings about remaining in the workforce.
+For example, someone who receives healthcare through their spouse is more likely to retire before reaching the Medicare eligibility age.

 Average Retirement Age

 Federal employees have their own retirement norms.
-As a federal employee, your Minimum Retirement Age (MRA) is the minimum age at which you can retire and receive your benefits, referred to as FERS, after the Federal Employee Retirement System.
-MRAs range from 55 to 57 depending on the year of your birth.
+As a federal employee, your Minimum Retirement Age (MRA) is the minimum age at which you can retire and receive your benefits.
+This is referred to as FERS, or the Federal Employee Retirement System.
+MRAs range from 55 to 57, depending on the year of your birth.
+This federal retirement age is something to keep in mind as you approach your 50s.

 Preparing Your Finances for Retirement

-• Save Early: Start saving for retirement as early as you can so that you will have the money you need when retirement begins.
+• Save early.
+Do not put off saving for retirement.
+Instead, start saving immediately to help ensure you have the money you need when retirement begins.

-• Work With an Advisor: It can be a lot easier for you to reach your retirement goals if you’re actively working with a professional who understands how to invest your money in order for you to hit your retirement age.
+• Work with an advisor.
+It can be a lot easier for you to reach your retirement goals when you work with a financial advisor who understands how to invest your money in order for you to hit your retirement age.

 Tips for Getting Retirement Ready

 • Consider working with a financial advisor who can help you reach your retirement age by managing your money.
-According to industry experts, people who work with a financial advisor are twice as likely to be on track to meet their retirement goals.
-Finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Figure out how much you’ll need to save in order to retire comfortably.
 An easy way to get ahead on saving for retirement is by taking advantage of employer 401(k) matching.